HemabhKamboj/Pizza-ordering-app/README.md

 ## Milestones achieved

+The assignment had to be completed with meeting following requirements:

 - Complete the Menu, Adding Items, and Registration/Login/Logout steps.
 - Complete the Shopping Cart and Placing an Order steps.
 - Complete the Viewing Orders and Personal Touch steps.